 2. Cheerful and cheap

-Winter is cheerful season.
-Brides can take advantage of off-season pricing for florists, venues, photographers and hotel rooms.
-In winter vendors are not in high demand and it could be easier to negotiating prices.
-Plus you won’t have to fight your best friend for your first choice venue.
+In winter, vendors are not in high demand, and it could be easier to negotiate prices.
+Plus, you won’t have to fight your best friend for your first choice venue.

 3. Wonderful memories

 I’m sure you will agree that attending a wedding is really fun, but by the second or third wedding in one summer, you will not only know what to wear, but the events start blurring together.
-However, a winter wedding is unique and different so yours will definitely stand out from the rest.
-Plus your guests will access absolutely different wedding wardrobe.
+However, a winter wedding is unique and different, so yours will definitely stand out from the rest.
+Plus, your guests will access an absolutely different wedding wardrobe.

 4. Lots of guests

-During the winter months many wedding suppliers have lower prices, so you can freely take advantage of dress sales at the end of wedding season.
+During the winter months, many wedding suppliers have lower prices, so you can freely take advantage of dress sales at the end of the wedding season.
 Don’t forget about fun cover-ups to keep you cozy to and from the ceremony or reception.
-Besides, you and your groom will not be sweating and cold winter day will leave your face looking flawless and fresh for longer.
+Besides, you and your groom will not be sweating, and a cold winter day will leave your face looking flawless and fresh for longer.

 So take advantage of the low off-season prices and best options, which come with a winter wedding!
 What other reasons to get married in winter do you know?
 Share your thoughts, please!